GoogleCloudPlatform/professional-services-data-validator/docs/validation_cli.md

 ````
 Above command creates a YAML file named citibike.yaml that can be used to run validations in the future.

-**Please note:** When config-file(-c) option is provided, only a file gets created.
-Validation doesn’t execute.
+**Please note:** When the config-file (-c) option is provided, only the YAML file gets created.
+The validation doesn’t execute.

 #### Run validations from a configuration file